pixee/docs/docs/intro.md

 Pixeebot is currently limited to Java repositories on GitHub.
 Additional languages are coming soon!

 ### What does Pixeebot cost?
-Pixeebot is currently and will probably forever be free for all users.
+Pixeebot is currently free for all users.
+We will add paid tiers in the future.